What is the NDC Funding and Initiatives Navigator?

 How do I use the NDC Funding and Initiatives Navigator?

 The NDC Funding and Initiatives Navigator is a searchable database.

-Use one or multiple search filters to define the type of fund or initiative for your search.
+Use one or more search filters to define the type of fund or initiative for your search.
 Most filters allow you to select multiple options to include more results.
-Using more than one filter will narrow results to entries that satisfy all the filters.
+Using more than one filter will narrow results to entries that satisfy all the filters. .

 Select one fund or initiative to review the specific details for that entry, including contact or website information for contacting the fund or program directly.

-Finally, you can download or share your search results or information on a single fund or initiative.
+Finally, download or share your search results or information on a single fund or initiative.

 Why is the NDC Funding and Initiatives Navigator needed?

 As countries begin planning for implementation of NDCs, it is important for them to have an overview of the landscape of existing financial and technical support that they can access during this process.
 The Navigator will help developing country practitioners quickly identify the most relevant financial and technical support that is available and accessible to them.
 These funds and initiatives should be understood as complementing a broader set of sources of development finance.